 Absolutely!
-Green peppers are not only a wonderful treat for a dog, but they also have some great health benefits for him.
+Green peppers safely avoid the list of foods dogs can’t eat.
+Not only are they a wonderful treat for a dog, but they also have some great health benefits for him.
 It’s important to introduce green peppers to them first since dogs have a tendency to be deterred by certain foods.
 Remember that it’s possible for dogs to have hypersensitivity and allergies like a human can, so it’s important to figure out what is safe for them to eat.

 Anytime you are giving your dog a new food to eat, you need to closely watch your dog’s reaction.
 If you happen to see any lethargic or unusual behavior, then you will need to stop feeding your dog that food immediately.